snakemake/snakemake/docs/tutorial/setup.rst

 Run tutorial for free in the cloud via Gitpod
 :::::::::::::::::::::::::::::::::::::::::::::

-The easiest way to run this tutorial is to use Gitpod, which allows to perform the required excercises for free in the cloud, including all required software, via the browser.
+The easiest way to run this tutorial is to use Gitpod, which enables performing the excercises via your browser---including all required software, for free and in the cloud.
 In order to do this, simply open the predefined `snakemake-tutorial Gitpod workspace <https://gitpod.io/#https://github.com/snakemake/snakemake-tutorial-data>`_ in your browser and go on directy with :ref:`tutorial-basics`.

 Running the tutorial on your local machine